NomicFoundation/hardhat/docs/guides/deploying.md

 # Deploying your contracts

-When it comes to deploying, there are no plugins that implement a deployment system for Hardhat yet, but there's
+When it comes to deploying, there are no official plugins that implement a deployment system for Hardhat yet, but there's
 [an open issue](https://github.com/nomiclabs/hardhat/issues/381)
 with some ideas and we'd value your opinion on how to best design it.

-In the meantime, we recommend deploying your smart contracts using scripts.
+In the meantime, we recommend deploying your smart contracts using scripts, or using [the hardhat-deploy community plugin](https://github.com/wighawag/hardhat-deploy/tree/master).
 You can deploy the `Greeter` contract from the sample project with a deploy script `scripts/deploy.js` like this:

 ```js